The Girl Scouts are retiring two cookie flavors after this season

 The cookies, which also include the popular Thin Mints, Samoas and Tagalongs, among others, will be sold at booths beginning this week and online at the GSUSA website starting on February 21 through April.

-Selling cookies brings in much-needed revenue for the financially distressed 112-year-old organization.
-GSUSA recently voted to hike membership prices by 160% over the next two years.
+The financially distressed 112-year-old organization recently voted to hike membership prices by 160% over the next two years.

 Last September, the National Council voted to hike dues to $45 for the 2026 membership year and again to $65 in 2027.
 However, that’s a smaller increase than the $85 per scout originally proposed.

-Note: Correction: An earlier version of this story incorrectly stated how Girl Scout cookie revenue is distributed.
-It remains with local troops.